sofiasawczenko/sofiasawczenko.github.io/index.md

 ### Building a Cricket Statistics Pipeline with Google Cloud Services

-A comprehensive cricket statistics pipeline built using Google Cloud services.
-The pipeline involves retrieving data via the Cricbuzz API, and leveraging various cloud technologies such as Cloud Composer, Cloud Storage, Cloud Functions, Dataflow, and more to process and manage the data efficiently.
+Develop a comprehensive cricket statistics pipeline leveraging Google Cloud services for efficient data processing and visualization.
+The pipeline begins with data retrieval from the Cricbuzz API, storing the data securely as CSV files in Google Cloud Storage (GCS), which provides scalable and durable storage for large datasets.
+A Cloud Function is configured to automatically trigger upon file uploads in GCS, initiating the pipeline by seamlessly passing parameters to a Dataflow job.
+This Dataflow job processes and loads the data into BigQuery, a fully-managed, serverless data warehouse designed for fast and scalable analytics.
+Finally, a Looker Studio dashboard connects to BigQuery, enabling real-time visualization and analysis of the cricket statistics.

 ![image](https://github.com/user-attachments/assets/dddde745-1ff4-4fdd-85ae-2cb1d8edd0e8)

-- **Data Retrieval with Python and Cricbuzz API:** Use Python to fetch cricket statistics efficiently via the Cricbuzz API.
-- **Storing Data in Google Cloud Storage (GCS):** Save retrieved data as CSV files in GCS for secure, scalable storage.
-- **Creating a Cloud Function Trigger:** Set up a Cloud Function to activate on file uploads in GCS, initiating the data pipeline.
-- **Execution of the Cloud Function:** Design Cloud Function code to trigger and parameterize a Dataflow job seamlessly.
-- **Dataflow Job for BigQuery:** Transfer data from GCS CSV files to BigQuery using a Dataflow job with optimized settings.
-- **Looker Dashboard Creation:** Build a Looker dashboard linked to BigQuery for visualizing cricket statistics.

 [![](https://img.shields.io/badge/Python-white?logo=Python)](#)